SasiruVirajith/fifa-world-cup-2026-predictor/README.md

 | **Golden Glove** | Primary NT goalkeeper, save %, clean sheets, goals against per 90, team defensive progression |
 | **Golden Ball** | Blend of striker and playmaker scores × knockout progression factor |

 Club stats come from a committed snapshot (`player_club_2026.csv`) on fresh clones.
-Maintainers can refresh via API-Football and Understat (Path 4).
+If anyone wants to, they can refresh via API-Football and Understat (Path 4).
+Not needed since the domestic club seasons are done for both seasons 2024/25 and 2025/26.

 ### WC 2026 format (simulated)